kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

     `docker exec -it $CID   /bin/sh`{{execute}}

-    Note: Navigate the flesysten and view the files and processes
+    Note: Navigate the filesystem and view the files and processes inside the container

 4. Create a new HTML file inside the docker container and add some random text